Latest Updates*

 Step 6 — Download, print, and carry the ETA

-Once status shows "GRANTED", download the ETA from the portal.
+Once status shows GRANTED, download the ETA from the portal.
 Print it.
-Carry the printed ETA with you when traveling — you present it at the immigration counter on arrival.
+Carry the printed ETA when traveling — present it at the immigration counter on arrival.

-e-Tourist Visa is valid for entry through designated airports, seaports, and 4 land ports only.
+The e-Tourist Visa is valid for entry through 33 designated airports, 33 seaports, and 4 land ports only.
 Entry through any other point is not permitted on an e-Visa.

 33 Designated Entry Airports